Part of Applied System Dynamics - Foundations

 • Control: resources go toward planning, checking, preventing and correcting.

-• Pleasing: resources go toward monitoring mood, approval and possible rejection.
+• Pleasing: resources go toward social prediction, attunement and tension avoidance.

-• Perfectionism: resources go toward preventing mistakes, checking and polishing.
+• Masking: resources go toward impression management, adapting and self-control.

 Why resource allocation influences behavior